digitalTraceData/digitalTraceData.github.io/project.md

 - Reflect on the biases you expect during the labeling process, and the origin of those biases.
 - Attend _Feedback session III_ (week 7) to discuss your progress.
 Ideally prepare a couple slides with your progress.
 Bring and hand in a list of 10+ concrete tasks and who completed those tasks.
 Make sure that the list is signed by all group members.
 - Reflect on how you would expand the study to tackle these issues.
 What type of data would you need to collect?
+- Reflect on the ethical principles discussed through the course.
+Is your project aligned with them?
 - Draft the final presentation.
 - Attend _Feedback session IV_ (week 8) to discuss your progress.
 Ideally prepare a couple slides with your progress.
 Bring and hand in a list of 10+ concrete tasks and who completed those tasks.
 Make sure that the list is signed by all group members.
 - Present the group project in week 8 (see weekly schedule)